Cooperative coevolution of real predator robots and virtual robots in the pursuit domain: Experiments

 \section{Experiments}

+In this section, two different experiments are presented.
+Experiment 1 is conducted in a $30 \times 30$ grid world to verify the performance of the proposed CCPSO-R. Experiment 2 is to compare CCPSO-R with a representative dynamic path planning based pursuit algorithm MAPS \cite{Undeger2010}.
+From the experimental results , pros and cons of two different strategies can be seen in spite that CCPSO-R and MAPS are originally designed towards different capture definitions.

-In this section, several experiments are conducted in a $30 \times 30$ grid world to verify the performance of the proposed CCPSO-R. In particular, to verify the generality of CCPSO-R, four types of preys are implemented.
-The prey robot is initially put in the center of the world, but behaves differently according to its type defined as follows: \begin{itemize} \item STILL PREY: the still prey keeps still in its initial position forever. \item RANDOM PREY: the random prey randomly moves to a next position according to the uniform distribution. \item LINEAR PREY: the linear prey chooses one of the 8 directions in which the number of predator robots is minimum, and moves in that direction in a straight line.
-However, when the way of the linear prey is blocked by a predator robot, it cannot move any more but wait for the other predator robots coming to encircle it. \item SMARTER LINEAR PREY: the smarter linear prey, represented as linear\_smart, is very similar to the linear prey.
-The only difference is that when its way is blocked by a predator robot, it moves to an occuppied neighbor which has the minimum angle distance with its current direction and after that it continues to move in the previous direction if there are obstacles. \end{itemize} From the above descriptions, the capabilities of the preys can be intuitively ranked as "still prey $<$ random prey $<$ linear prey $<$ linear\_smart prey", which will be further verfied by the following experiments.
-Moreover, to verify the scalability of CCPPSO-R, various sizes of the predators swarm are used, from which we can expect the advantages originated from the swarm intelligence of the swarm predator robots.
+In particular, to verify the generality of algorithms, four types of preys are implemented.
+The prey robot initially locates in the center of the world, but behaves differently according to its type defined as follows: \begin{itemize} \item STILL PREY: the still prey keeps still in its initial position forever. \item RANDOM PREY: the random prey randomly moves to a next position according to the uniform distribution. \item LINEAR PREY: the linear prey initially chooses one of the 8 directions in which the number of predator robots is minimum, and moves in that direction in a straight line since then.
+Only when the prey locates on edges of the map, it will re-calculate a new direction according to the same criterion.
+However, when the way of the linear prey is blocked by a predator, it cannot move any more but only wait for the other predator robots coming to encircle it. \item SMARTER LINEAR PREY: the smarter linear prey, represented as linear\_smart, is very similar to the linear prey.
+The only difference is that when its way is blocked by a predator robot, it moves to an unoccupied neighbor which has the minimum angle distance with its current direction and then it continues its movement in its previous direction if there are no obstacles. \end{itemize} From the above descriptions, the capabilities of the preys and the difficulties of encircling preys can be intuitively ranked as ``still prey $<$ random prey $<$ linear prey $<$ linear\_smart prey", which will be further verified by the following experiments.